canonical/checkbox/checkbox-core-snap/README.md

 ### Recovering from a failure

-Recovering from a failure is tricky, this is why this guide makes you create a snapshot.
+Recovering from a failure is tricky, which is why you should create a snapshot.
 Most of the time you will not need it, but sometimes it will be necessary.
 Depending on what failed you may want to follow these strategies re-run the build: